Project No: FC26-07NT43097

 Program Background and Project Benefits

-A predictive tool to determine corrosion wastage rates in lower furnace and superheater/reheater tubes will aid in the design and maintenance of boilers, especially those operating at elevated temperatures, and will contribute to attainment of DOE targets for increased efficiency and reduced emissions in power plants.
-These improvements will help the U.S. to manage environmental issues associated with coal-fired power plants.
-In addition, more efficient use of domestic fuels will reduce U.S. dependence on foreign sources of energy fuels, thereby increasing national security.
+This project will develop computational models to predict corrosion associated with staged combustion techniques used to reduce NOx emissions.
+This project will aid in the design and maintenance of boilers, especially those operating at elevated temperatures, and will contribute to attainment of DOE targets for increased efficiency and reduced emissions in power plants.

 Major accomplishments to date include (1) all eight (8) sample coals were pulverized and delivered to Brigham Young University; (2) all eight (8) coal tests have been completed in the BFR burner: Illinois #6, Powder River Basin (PRB), Indiana #6, Ohio Mahoning #7, Kentucky #11, Pittsburgh #8, Ohio Gatling, and Beulah Zap (ND lignite) coals; (3) ash deposits of all eight (8) coals were obtained from the BFR burner and analyzed for chemical composition, particle size distribution and particle morphology; (4) gas composition sampling and analysis in the BFR reducing and oxidizing zones was completed for all eignt (8) coals burned in the BFR; and (5) laboratory-scale corrosion testing is underway on PRB, Ohio Mahoning #7, Beulah Zap lignite and Illinois #6 coals in conditions simulating the upper furnace (oxidizing zone) and lower furnace (reducing zone) regions of a coal-fired boiler using these coal types.